NCOTAASDNicey/Automata64/ReadMe.md

 The rule is applied to give the next generation, which is then plotted on the display in the line below, and so on till the bottom of the screen is reached.

 The rule is itself an array of ten cells each holding a value between 0 and 3.
-To apply the rule we take a cell in the current generation, say at index _i_ and the cells before and after it, and sum their values together.
+To apply the rule we take a cell in the current generation, say at index _i_ and the cells before (_i-1_) and after it (_i+1_), and sum their values together.

 ```
 initialise cellA with random values